miac-research/dl-brainstem/README.md

 # Container images for deep learning-based brainstem segmentation

-This repository contains the code required to build the container images of two **deep-learning-based brainstem segmentation methods**, based on MD-GRU or nnU-net.
+This repository contains the code required to build the container images of two **deep learning-based brainstem segmentation methods**, based on MD-GRU or nnU-net.

-The methods are described in detail in the corresponding publication: *TO BE ADDED*
+The methods are described in detail in the corresponding publication:
+*TO BE ADDED*
+Please make sure to cite this publication when using the method.

+> This method is not a medical device and for research use only!
+Do NOT use this  method for diagnosis, prognosis, monitoring or any other purposes in clinical use.

 ## Using the pre-built container images

 Ready-to-use, pre-built images for MD-GRU and nnU-Net are available for download from the [Github container registry](https://github.com/miac-research/dl-brainstem/packages).
 These images have been tested with Docker and Apptainer/Singularity.

-> **IMPORTANT**: When pulling an image from the registry, **make sure to substitute {version}** with the version you would like to use, e.g.
+> **IMPORTANT**: When pulling an image from the registry, **make sure to substitute {version}** with the version in the following examples with the version number you would like to use, e.g. `1.0.0`.

 ### nnU-net algorithm using Docker

 ```
-# 1. Pull the image
+# 1. Pull the image into your local registry
 docker pull ghcr.io/miac-research/brainstem-nnunet:{version}

 # 2. Run inference on a T1w image using GPU (flag --gpus all)